Skip to main content

 Label

 A label is a line of text that allows you to organize the form and provide context to the user.
-When adding a Label, you’ll be asked to enter the label in all configured languages:
+When adding a Label, you’ll be asked to enter the label text:

 Text

-This allows you to configure a text filed.
+This allows you to configure a text field.

 The text configuration has the following elements: